roboogle/gtkmvc3/gtkmvco/docs/manual/op_types.rst

 What if the value is a user-defined class instance?
 Suppose a class has a method changing the content instance.
-The idea is that observers are notified when the *method* is called.
+The idea is that observers are notified when the *method* is called, with the possibility to choose if being notified *before* or *after* the call.

 However, how can the user declare that method ``M`` *does changes* the instance?
 Two mechanism are provided by the framework: